Ruchitha2003/finance-dashboard/README.md

 * search input
 * role switching (viewer/admin)

-Since the app is small, I kept it simple instead of using complex state libraries.
+Since the application is small, I avoided adding unnecessary complexity.

 ---

 ## 👤 Role-Based UI

-I added a basic role system:
+I implemented a basic role system:

 * **Viewer** → can only view data
-* **Admin** → sees an option to add transactions
+* **Admin** → can add transactions

-This is just simulated on the frontend to show how UI can change based on roles.
+This is simulated on the frontend to demonstrate role-based UI behavior.

 ---

 ## 📊 Data & Logic

-* Used mock data for transactions
+* Used mock transaction data
 * Calculated totals using `filter` and `reduce`
-* Generated insights (like highest spending category) from the same data
+* Generated insights (e.g., highest spending category)

 ---

 ## 🎨 Design Choices

-I didn’t try to over-design the UI.
-Instead, I focused on:
+Instead of over-designing, I focused on:

 * clean layout
 * consistent spacing
-* readable text
+* readable typography
 * simple color usage

-The goal was to make the dashboard feel **clear and usable**, not complicated.
+The goal was to keep the dashboard clear and user-friendly.

 ---